 - Amelia SekoJapanese CuisineAmelia SekoJapanese Cuisine"I have been teaching at Palate Sensations for 7 years.
 Within that period, I have strived not just to impart knowledge of authentic Japanese dishes and ingredients but the culture itself.
 I am ever grateful for all the positive comments from my previous participants.
 These feedback are a crucial source of motivation and inspiration for me to keep doing what I do."
 Chef AMELIA SEKO has been whipping up authentic Japanese food from home for the past 18 years.
 A desire to impart her knowledge and share her passion for the cuisine sees her joining Palate Sensations as a Guest Chef.
 Having been married to a Japanese and with 3 gourmet food-loving daughters, Amelia only produces the best from her kitchen at her family's insistence.
 Amelia believes that Japanese food must not only taste good but also be aesthetically pleasing to invoke all senses of umami (うまみ).
 So come and experience pleasure in this brand new series of classes by AMELIA SEKO, specially designed to tantalise and awaken your palate.
 Master the finesse of essential Japanese cuisine, with a step-by-step guide and an introduction of must-have ingredients in a Japanese kitchen.

 - Low Shih ErhAsian CuisineLow Shih ErhAsian Cuisine"I get a warm fuzzy feeling within when I am given the chance to impart to my students genuine traditional and sometimes long lost Asian cooking techniques and recipes learnt from my mum who much earlier on learnt it from her aunt.
 I am always in search for the next better recipe for the dishes I teach at Palate Sensations."
 Some of us were "born to eat" but Chef Low was "born to cook".
 Well, almost literally since this chef was already helping out in her family's Yellow Light Thai Food restaurant at the tender age of 6.
 She developed her ability to cook extraordinary Southern Thai dishes from her Thai born mother cum chef and a grand aunt who prepared dishes for the Thai Royal Family.
 Through the years, Chef Low has further surprised with and elevated the original cuisine she had learnt; integrating her own blend of new creations and twists without losing her ethnic roots and the cuisine's authenticity.
 Her regional influences and strengths have taken her to food consulting and teaching assignments in Thailand, Philippines, Malaysia and Singapore.
 The range of classes vary from instructing first timers in the kitchen to supervising whole teams of kitchen chefs.
 She is now adept at whipping up popular South East Asian fare ranging from spicy Thai Tom Yum to exotic Penang Laksa to the essential Char Koay Teow, just to name a few.
 Chef Low was previously a food consultant at George, a restaurant that specialized in serving Penang (Northern Malaysia) cuisine.
-She currently helms two successful Thai food restaurants in Singapore.
+She has also successfully helmed 2 Thai food restaurants in Singapore.

 - Kingsley TanAsian CuisineKingsley TanAsian Cuisine"Seeing students completing their dishes after every class with a sense of satisfaction on their face really makes my day.
 Thats enough to make me stay in the teaching line for the past 5 years."
 Chef Kingsley Tan graduated from At-Sunrice Global Chef Academy with an Advanced Diploma in Culinary Arts.
 With 10 years of culinary experience, Chef Tan is trained in both Asian and Western Cuisine.
 His depth of experience includes 5 star establishments such as The Sentosa Resort & Spa to Korean family restaurant Hansang and Singaporean establishments such as TP125 Coffee Station and Chang Cheng Mee Wah.
 Chef Tan is currently a Culinary Consultant at Oriental Buds.
 Chef Tan joins Palate Sensations as a guest chef.
 He is predominately in charge of providing Singaporean cuisine classes for tourists and cooking enthusiasts alike.